Convex-Dev/design/cad/001_arch/README.md

 Clients MUST connect to an active Peer in the Peer Network, either locally or to a remote Peer.

 Clients SHOULD ensure that the trust the Peer that they use to faithfully carry out queries or transactions on their behalf.

+Clients MAY validate important or high value transactions with multiple peers (in particular, that the transaction was successfully submitted and executed in consensus)

 Clients MAY connect to multiple Peers.
 This may be valuable if the Client wishes to verify information from multiple sources, e.g. to confirm the consensus state of the network.